-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 8.2 Is "credit bidding" permitted?

-While no formal regime or recognition exists, a secured lender is within its right to 'credit bid' its debt and this strategy is regularly enacted – particularly in the cases where a secondary debt player may have purchased the senior debt of a company either at or below par.
+While no formal regime or recognition exists, a secured lender is within its right to ‘credit bid' its debt and this strategy is regularly implemented – particularly in cases where a secondary debt player may have purchased the senior debt of a company either at or below par.

 A credit bid can be implemented informally through a consensual debt-for-equity swap or via an external administration process (receivership/voluntary administration).
 In the case of a receivership, the rights of the secured creditor will generally extend over the shares in the company; however, the legislative requirement under Section 420A of the Corporations Act to take all reasonable care and sell for market value will require the sale to be marketed and sold at arm's length.